CommittedtoQuality/CommittedtoQuality/README.md

 #### My favorite (QA and programming related) quotes:
 > - Everything is easy, when you know how to do this.
 > - Don't talk, just try to do.
+> - “Never allow the same bug to bite you twice.”
+(Steve Maguire)

 <h2>👨‍💻 Quality Engineering Projects:</h2>